RADettmer/leaflet-challenge/README.md

 # Leaflet-Challenge

-Using USGS earthquake data for the past week, create a map using Leaflet that plots earthquake in size and color and include popups for specific data about each event.
+Using USGS earthquake data for the week of May 17, 2020, create a map using Leaflet that plots earthquake in size and color and include popups for specific data about each event.

 ## FOLDERS/FILES